sudarshansudarshan/cal/backend/README.md

 ## Introduction

-This backend is part of the Comprehensive Active Learning (CAL) system, designed to support a wide range of educational activities from question generation to student tracking and assessment grading.
+This backend is part of the Continuous Active Learning (CAL) system, designed to support a wide range of educational activities from question generation to student tracking and assessment grading.
 It integrates multiple services, each built with a specific set of technologies tailored to its primary functions.

 ## Technologies Used